kappnav/design/kind-action-mapping.md

 - kappnav.actions.deployment-liberty (subkind specific, precedence 1)
 - appsody.actions.deployment (kind specific, precedence 2)
 - kappnav.actions.deployment (kind specific, precedence 1)

+Observations:

+1. kappnav.actions.deployment.trader is first in the hierarchy because it is more specific (instance specific) than all the other action configmaps.
+1. appsody.actions.deployment-liberty is ahead of kappnav.actions.deployment-liberty in the hierarchy because it came from a KindActionMapping resource ('appsody') with numerically higher precedence than the other KindActionMapping resource ('default') for that same level of specificity (i.e. subkind level).

 ### Action Configmap Lookup